Biman Bangladesh Airlines subsidiaries: Biman Ground Handling

 Biman provides ground handling and cargo handling services to all airlines operating in Bangladesh, in all airports.
 Established along with Biman Bangladesh Airlines in 1972, it generated profits of BDT 4.5 billion in the FY 2011–2012, making it one of the most profitable subsidiary of Biman.

 Bangladesh Airlines Training Center

 Biman Bangladesh Airlines Training Center (BATC) trains its ground, flight service and technical personnel to meet the growing needs of Biman's manpower.
-The center, founded in 1987, has also been turned into a seat of training and technical seminars for local travel agents and some foreign airlines.
+The center has also been turned into a seat of training and technical seminars for local travel agents and some foreign airlines.

 Biman Engineering

 The aviation engineering division of Biman Bangladesh Airlines was separated from the commercial division in 2004.
 This step was taken in order to turn engineering independently profitable from the commercial ventures listed above.

 This subsidiary is located in Biman's Engineering Hangar at Shahjalal International Airport in Dhaka.